cloudlinux/user-docs-cloudlinux/docs/wpos-plugin/README.md

 AccelerateWP with maximum settings for fast sites gives a similar PageSpeed score for mobile and an improved result for desktop.
 AccelerateWP with maximum settings for sites loading longer than 1 second always gives a better score than mod_pagespeed.

+### My subscription was upgraded, but feature was not installed automatically
+This can be caused by several reasons.
+Either your website was detected to have malfunctions or there was an issue with environment when feature was installed (e.g. bad internet connectivity with wordpress market).

+First, try to enable feature manually using Accelerate WP interface.
+Most likely you will find human-readable error message there.

+If the issue persists, or you cannot resolve it yourself, contact your hoster and attach `~/.clwpos/main.log` for further investigation.